French Resistance: 1943: A mass movement emerges

-Until 1944, there were only 23 Halifax bombers committed to supplying Resistance groups for all of Europe, and many in the SOE preferred resistance groups in Yugoslavia, Italy and Greece be armed rather than French ones.
+Until 1944, there were only 23 Halifax bombers committed to supplying Resistance groups for all of Europe, and many in the SOE preferred arming resistance groups in Yugoslavia, Italy and Greece rather than French ones.
 On 16 April 1943, the SOE agent Odette Sansom was arrested with her fellow SOE agent and lover Peter Churchill by the Abwehr Captain Hugo Bleicher.
 After her arrest, Sansom was tortured for several months, which she recounted in the 1949 book Odette: The Story of a British Agent.
 Sansom recalled:

 On 26 May 1943, in Paris, Moulin chaired a secret meeting attended by representatives of the main resistance groups to form the CNR (Conseil National de la Résistance-National Council of the Resistance).
 With the National Council of the Resistance, resistance activities started to become more coordinated.
 In June 1943, a sabotage campaign began against the French rail system.
 Between June 1943 – May 1944, the Resistance damaged 1,822 trains, destroyed 200 passenger cars, damaged about 1,500 passenger cars, destroyed about 2,500 freight cars and damaged about 8,000 freight cars.

 The résistant René Hardy had been seduced by the French Gestapo agent Lydie Bastien whose true loyalty was to her German lover, Gestapo officer Harry Stengritt.
 Hardy was arrested on 7 June 1943 when he walked into a trap laid by Bastien.
 After his arrest, Hardy was turned by the Gestapo as Bastien tearfully told him that she and her parents would all be sent to a concentration camp if he did not work for the Gestapo.
 Hardy was unaware that Bastien really loathed him and was only sleeping with him under Stengritt's orders.
 On 9 June 1943, General Delestraint was arrested by the Gestapo following a tip-off provided by the double agent Hardy and was sent to the Dachau concentration camp.
 On 21 June 1943, Moulin called a secret meeting in Caluire-et-Cuire suburb of Lyon to discuss the crisis and try to find the traitor who betrayed Delestraint.
-At the meeting, Moulin and the rest were arrested by SS Hauptsturmführer Klaus Barbie, the "Butcher of Lyon".
-Barbie tortured Moulin, who never talked.
-Moulin was beaten into a coma and died on 8 July 1943 as a result of brain damage.
+At the meeting, Moulin and the rest were arrested by the Gestapo.
+Moulin was brutally tortured, but never talked.
+Moulin was beaten into a coma and died near or in the train station of Metz on 8 July 1943 as a result of brain damage.
 Moulin was not the only Resistance leader arrested in June 1943.
 That same month, General Aubert Frère, the leader of the ORA, was arrested and later executed.